Gisundet

-Gisundet is a strait in Senja Municipality in Troms og Finnmark county, Norway.
+Gisundet is a strait in Senja Municipality in Troms county, Norway.
 The 35 km long strait separates the island of Senja from the mainland.
 The strait flows into the Malangen fjord in the north and into the Finnfjorden (and later the Solbergfjorden) in the south.
 The strait is crossed by the Gisund Bridge which connects the village of Silsand on the island to the town of Finnsnes on the mainland.